emregdk1/OtmTest/README.md

 ### Writing the implementations

-This is where the java implementation of the Constant would be implemented.
+This is where the java implementation of the pages would be implemented.
 Since this is a Selenium based project, the java implementation would invoke Selenium APIs as required.

 _We recommend considering modelling your tests using the [Page Object](https://github.com/SeleniumHQ/selenium/wiki/PageObjects) pattern, and the [Webdriver support](https://github.com/SeleniumHQ/selenium/wiki/PageFactory) for creating them._